Waste management is such an important issue right now and for the future of earth that the value of innovation in this area is greater than currency.

 Whichever company or companies succeed in this can make a profit and also charge a reasonable price.
 Again, it’s important that the latter happens so that the technology and systemic improvements can make a difference right away, because we need it.

-Smaller still is the above design I drew in 2020, imagined for use anywhere and able connect as necessary to “the grid.”
-VapoCan — or Lasercan — could this be its moment?
+Smaller still is the above design I sketched in 2020, imagined for use anywhere and able connect as necessary to “the grid.”
+VapoCan — or Lasercan — could this be its time?
 I would love to see something like this come into commercial production.
 I can see myself making a prototype, but I don’t know how long that would take, or exactly how to take something like that to market.
-That could be the hold-up in many cases, perhaps.
+That’s the hold-up in many cases, perhaps.

 Well, if I were to succeed in making one, I’d definitely post about it.
 Honestly, I hope those much farther along with more resources release one today.
 Like I said, I’d proudly walk over to Target and buy it.
 Then, I’d return home and hook it up!